ELLSWORTH — Jamie Calandro isn’t used to Mother Nature affecting his practices.

-The elements, unfortunately, have cut a few practices short; rain last week resulted in Ellsworth and MDI practicing just twice, a circumstance that would’ve been unfathomable in a normal year.
-Even on days without rain, wet or matted grass prevents players from getting the natural spring they get when they leap from the gymnasium floor.
+The elements, unfortunately, have cut a few practices short; rain last week resulted in Ellsworth and MDI practicing just twice, a circumstance that would not have arisen during an indoor season.
+Even on days without rain, wet or matted grass prevents players from getting the natural spring they receive when leaping from the gymnasium floor.

 Still, playing outdoors has its benefits.
 Whereas gyms can get hot and stuffy at any time during the year, the cool late-September and early-October weather to date has provided a bit of a reprieve for players during periods of physical exertion.

 “We’re used to being inside in the gym, obviously, but it’s good to be out here, too,” said MDI senior Victoria Del Cid.
 “When you’re working hard and sweating, it’s nice when it’s cooler and you have a bit of a breeze.”

 Between a late start to the season and the MPA restricting the number of countable contests, teams will not be able to play their traditional 14 matches.
 Ellsworth and MDI will instead play six matches each, and Bucksport and GSA are scheduled to play five and three, respectively.

 Those matches will be played over a 16-day period that began Tuesday and will end Oct.
 21, meaning the outdoor volleyball season will be remarkably short by any standards.
 Yet with the MPA looking to offer indoor volleyball in the late winter or early spring, there’s a chance that Maine teams get two seasons out of the 2020-21 school year.